 The Imaging Center offers a FREE test strip package for our inkjet printers.
+This includes the Plotter/Graphic Inkjet printer and our Desktop and Wide-Format Inkjet printers.
 Test strips are highly recommended because they allow you to see exactly what the final print will look like.
 A test strip or hard proof is the most accurate kind of proof since it is an actual print made using the same materials that will be used to make the final print.
 Test strips should be checked for color accuracy, contrast, and resolution.

 Once a test strip has been approved, the file can be submitted for processing.
 Complaints will only be considered if a test strip was printed and approved by the customer.

 Test strips are FREE!! (within reason of course!).
-Students can print the same test strip for free on two different types of media.
+Students can print the same test strip for free on three different types of media.

 Test strips should be no larger than 2” tall by the width of the document and contain areas of the file that offer the best representation of color and contrast.
 Please label the file test-strip.

 From the toolbar, select the Crop Tool (c).
 You can specify the Crop options using the Control bar at the top.